 Students assist the faculty in teaching by conducting recitation or laboratory sections that supplement a lecture course.
 The student receives regularly scheduled supervision from the faculty instructor.
-May be used for Electrical Engineering to satisfy one technical elective and repeated once.
+May be used for Electrical Engineering or Computer Engineering to satisfy one technical elective and repeated once.
 All semesters.

-Prerequisites: Senior standing, a minimum grade point average of 3.0 in all Stony Brook courses, and a grade of B in the course in which the student is to assist, and permission of the instructor and the department.
+Prerequisites: U4 standing, a minimum grade point average of 3.0 in all Stony Brook courses, and a grade of B in the course in which the student is to assist; permission of the department.